 Feeling satiated for longer periods after eating a satisfying meal is like snuggling up in a warm blanket on a chilly night.
 It’s a feeling of contentment and fullness that can make it difficult to sense hunger or appetite loss.

-Additionally, when you feel full or satisfied after eating, your body releases hormones that signal to the brain that it’s time to stop eating.
-These hormones also slow down digestion and cause your heart rate to beat slower than usual, giving you a sense of calmness and relaxation.
+When you feel full or satisfied after eating, your body releases hormones that signal the brain that it’s time to stop eating.
+These hormones also slow digestion and cause your heart rate to beat slower than usual, giving you a sense of calmness and relaxation.

 However, if you skip meals or eat too little throughout the day, this sensation may lead to fatigue and nausea rather than comfort.
 So ensure that your diet contains enough nutrients and calories for your body’s needs to sustain yourself throughout the day without feeling hungry or lethargic.